Lord of light

 Thud! is a Terry Pratchett novel through and through.
 There’s ample comedy interlaced with impactful action scenes with just a little bit of drama sprinkled in.
 This time around, it’s a little grittier and darker than usual.

-The titular Murderbot is a sentient robot-human hybrid, a slave to a mega corporation, tasked with protecting the humans it’s told to protect.
+All Systems Red is about a sentient robot-human hybrid, calling themselves Murderbot, a slave to a mega corporation, tasked with protecting the humans it’s told to protect.

 Terry is dedicated to the bit.
 More than anything he is committed to creating absurd worlds that feel real.
 His work has aged beautifully because the world we live in is as absurd as it’s ever been and it’s only getting more absurd from here on out.